akoskm/akoskm.github.io/_posts/2019-09-12-typescript-practical-example-prop-type.md

 Are you already using TypeScript?
 I think it adds slightly more complexity to your code than PropTypes but also provides more benefits.

+Let me hear your thoughts on this in the comment section below or on [Reddit](https://www.reddit.com/r/javascript/comments/d38l90/use_typescript_to_dry_up_your_components/)!

 If you found this content useful, please show the love by sharing it with others.
 Thank you!